utdata/rwd-mastery-assignments/military-surplus/rubric-wb.md

 The Jefferson County Sheriff's Office is flying high thanks to gifts of nearly $2.5 million worth of surplus U.S. Department of Defense equipment.

 Among the items transferred over the past seven years to the department was a $923,000 helicopter in October 2016 and related parts the following year, according to data from the Defense Logistics Agency data — the agency that handles the transfers.

 The sheriff's office has received the highest value of equipment among any law enforcement agency in Texas since August 2014.
-Law enforcement agencies do not pay for the property but must pay for shipping the items as well as potential storage costs, according to the DLA.

 ## Ignore this